UWPCE-PythonCert/ProgrammingInPython/source/modules/Closures.rst

 Defining specialized functions on the fly.

+A "Closure" is a fancy CS term that can be very hard to understand.
+Partly because they are expressed a little differently in every computer language that supports them But this is easiest definition I could find:

+    Closure is when a function “remembers” its lexical scope even when the function is executed outside that lexical scope

+This definition is provided by Kyle Simpson
+(by way of `an article about closures in Javascript <https://medium.com/beginners-guide-to-mobile-web-development/closures-in-functional-programming-and-javascript-3ed730e08fc2>`_).

+The basic idea behind the concept of a closure lies in the understanding of the fact that closure is a mechanism by which an inner function will have access to the variables defined in its outer function’s lexical scope even after the outer function has returned.

+Which brings us to the key practical part of how this works in Python:

 Scope
 =====

 In order to get a handle on all this, it's important to understand variable scoping rules in Python.

-"Scope" is the word for where the names in your code are accessible.
+"Scope" is the word for `where` the names in your code are accessible.
 Another word for a scope is namespace.

 Global Scope
 ------------

 The simplest is the global scope.
 This is where all the names defined right in your code file (module) are.
-When running in an interactavive interpreter,  it is in the global namespace as well.
+When running in an interactive interpreter,  it is in the global namespace as well.

 You can get the global namespace with the ``globals()`` function, but ...